 E. Pourkarimi, S. Greiss and A. Gartner (2011) Evidence that CED-9/Bcl2 and CED-4/Apaf-1 localization is not consistent with the current model for C. elegans apoptosis induction, Cell Death and Differentiation, (Epub) cdd.2011.104

-R. Sonneville, M. Querenet.
-A. Craig, A. Gartner* and J. Blow (2012).
-The dynamics of replication licensing in live C. elegans embryos, Journal of Cell Biology in press *Co-corresponding author
+R Sonneville, M Querenet.
+A Craig, Anton Gartner*, JJ Blow.
+The dynamics of replication licensing in live Caenorhabditis elegans embryos, Journal of Cell Biology, 2012 Jan 23; 196(2): 233-246 *Co-corresponding author